KailoskeuZhao/muto_rs_deployment_test/README.md

 Detailed odometry and localization notes are in [docs/odometry.md](docs/odometry.md).
 Launch-file roles and example startup sequences are in [docs/launches.md](docs/launches.md).
+The current SLAM and Nav2 runbook is in [docs/slam_pipeline.md](docs/slam_pipeline.md).
+Mapping and costmap design notes are in [docs/Muto Mapping and Costmap Notes.md](<docs/Muto Mapping and Costmap Notes.md>).

 ## Package Origins